iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Option 2 Share a few important collections as Shared Albums Useful when the other person only needs a small flat set.

-If the other person only needs a few collections, Shared Albums may be enough.
-This does not mirror your library.
-It narrows the problem to a few flat shared albums.
+If the other person only needs a few collections, Shared Albums can be enough.
+This does not mirror your library; it narrows the problem to a few flat shared albums.

-For example, you might skip the full folder tree and create Shared Albums for:
+For example, you can skip the full set of folders and create Shared Albums for:

 • Kids